bufbuild-ru/docs/docs/bsr/reflection/prototransform/index.md

 }
 ```

-When we convert a message using the above converter, all sensitive fields are omitted in the output data.The signature of a filter is `func(protoreflect.Message) protoreflect.Message`, so it allows any arbitrary transformation.
+When we convert a message using the above converter, all sensitive fields are omitted in the output data.

+The signature of a filter is `func(protoreflect.Message) protoreflect.Message`, so it allows any arbitrary transformation.
 You could even write a filter that returns a completely different type of message, derived from the input.
 If your filter only needs to mutate the message, you can directly modify the input message and then return it (no need to make a copy of it in the filter).